Being Broke Is Temporary But Being Poor Is a State of Mind

 man turned out his pockets / rich poor concept

 Then a few years ago, at a mini school re-union, I learned that Rishi had passed away.
-What was most disheartening was that in his last few years, he was forced to live on the streets, completely broke, living on charity of his erstwhile neighbours and acquaintances.
+What was most disheartening was that in his last few years, he was forced to live on the streets, completely broke, living on charity of his erstwhile neighbors and acquaintances.

 This news disconcerted me and I started doing some digging into his life when I found an old article about him in a prominent Mumbai newspaper.
 It reported that Rishi’s father had died leaving him clueless about the business.
 Rishi was left with only his father’s debt and a crushed spirit.